marcelogdeandrade/geoguessr-ai-coach/README.md

 <img width="1914" height="965" alt="image" src="https://github.com/user-attachments/assets/b7f92cbd-b1dd-4d68-b65b-b5b57027230a" />

+---

+## DISCLAIMER

+**THIS TOOL IS FOR EDUCATIONAL USE ONLY.**

+This extension is designed to help you learn location identification patterns in single-player practice sessions.
+Using it to gain an unfair advantage in competitive play violates the [GeoGuessr Terms of Service](https://www.geoguessr.com/terms) and may result in your account being banned.

+Per GeoGuessr's Community Rules, the following is considered cheating:
+- Using third-party software to gain an unfair advantage over other players
+- Using external sources of information as assistance during competitive play

+**The author of this tool accepts no responsibility for any consequences resulting from its misuse.**

+**Recommended usage:** Review locations AFTER making your guess to understand what clues you missed, or use on practice maps to learn identification patterns.

+---

 ## What it does

 - **Analyzes your current GeoGuessr view** using Google's Gemini AI